Caleb S.

 • References

 The levels of the headings mentioned above are structured within the main headings.
-These headings give your paper a proper structure and form, which makes it easy for the reader to read and understand the content of your work.
+These headings give your paper a proper structure, making it easier for the reader to read and understand the content of your work.

 Margin sizes in APA Format